Understanding the sign problem from an exact Path Integral Monte Carlo model of interacting harmonic fermions: Conclusions and future directions

-In this work we have formulated a completely solvable PIMC model of harmonic fermions with and without pairwise harmonic interactions where the Hamiltonian energy and the sign problem can be studied in details as functions of bead and fermion numbers.
-We showed that strong pairwise repulsion reduces/enhances the sign problem at short/long imaginary time.
-We explained the connection between the absence of the sign problem in one dimension and in closed-shell states.
-We showed that fourth-order short-time propagators are effective in determining ground state energies of less than 30 fermions with pairwise harmonic interactions or for sufficiently repulsive Coulomb forces.
-For spin-balance, unpolarized quantum dots with 30 or more electrons, the pairwise gradient potential is too singular for fourth-order methods to be used.
+This work also showed that fourth-order short-time propagators are effective in determining ground state energies of less than 30 fermions with pairwise harmonic interactions or for sufficiently repulsive Coulomb forces.
+For spin-balance, unpolarized quantum dots with 30 or more electrons, the pairwise gradient potential is too singular for fourth-order methods to be stable.
 However, this work found a new class of Variable-Bead algorithms which yielded ground state energies that are only 0.5\% or less above modern neural network results for up to 90 electrons.
 This was completely unexpected.
 The efficiency of this class of algorithms should be further tested on other quantum systems.

 Path integral Monte Carlo is the granddaddy of modern neural network in that it is the only traditional quantum Monte Carlo method with build-in ``hidden-layers".
 When PA is used, these layers are completely known and fixed.
 The Variable-Bead propagators have hidden-layer parameters that can be fine-tuned, making them similar to neural networks.
 However, these parameters do not alter the fundamental Gaussian nature of PIMC, and therefore cannot overcome the fundamental challenge of dealing singular potentials.
 Propagators such as (\ref{pag2h}) and (\ref{pag3h}) are actually ways of approximating the {\it square} of the wave function.
 Perhaps one can learn from neural networks and replaces the free propagator's Gaussian determinant by a more general type of determinant, similar to the way Ref.\onlinecite{pfa20}'s neural network is parametrizing the exact wave function.